 Hay-scented Fern is a fast-growing deciduous native that forms colonies.
-It can become invasive but is extremely useful as a ground cover for sun or shade -- just don't expect it to be a nice neighbor to choice little shade plants.
-Reserve Hay-scented Ferns (so called because the 36in fronds do indeed smell of hay when bruised) for locations where you need to cover large expanses quickly and inexpensively with something deer-resistant, attractive, and undemanding.
+It can become invasive but is extremely useful as a ground cover for sun or shade—just don't expect it to be a nice neighbor to choice little shade plants.
+Reserve Hay-scented Ferns (so called because the 36″ fronds do indeed smell of hay when bruised) for locations where you need to cover large expanses quickly and inexpensively with something deer-resistant, attractive, and undemanding.

-For more information on Fern care, click on Growing Guide.
+For more information on the growing and care of Ferns, click on Growing Guide.

 HOW PLANTS ARE SHIPPED

 The size of the plants we ship has been selected to reduce the shock of transplanting.
 For some, this means a large, bareroot crown.
 Others cannot travel bareroot or transplant best if grown in containers.
 We ship these perennials and annuals in 1 pint pots, except as noted.
 We must point out that many perennials will not bloom the first year after planting, but will the following year, amply rewarding your patience.
 We ship bulbs as dormant, bare bulbs, sometimes with some wood shavings or moss.
 Shrubs, Roses, vines, and other woody plants may be shipped bareroot or in pots.
 The size of the pot is noted in the quick facts for each item.